ocaml-gospel/gospel/docs/docs/walkthroughs/union-find.md

 the set, so they may merge them or access a representative of its partition.

 However, for the sake of specification, not having this global set is a problem.
-How can we state that the subsets are disjointed?
+How can we state that the subsets are disjoint?
 How do we refer to the set of elements that exist in the union-find universe?
 Can we even tell that the representative of an element (returned by `find`) is indeed part of a subset that was `union`ed with it at some point?
 It seems that we cannot do any of these